harshhb/starWarPlanets/README.md

 - Alamofire for networking, simplifies async network calls with JSON decoding and retry mechanisms
 - SDWebImage for proper image loading and caching
 - CoreData for offline data caching, as it has buit in support compared to third party frameworks like SQLlite
+- Used XCConfig with separate schemas to differentiate build environments.
+(Eg: Development, Staging, Production).
+This will make it easier to manage different configs per environment such as REST API base url